bytebardsoftware/bytebardsoftware.github.io/content/articles/01-gazelle-abstractions/index.md

 On the surface, it seems like a simple enough task. `rules_jvm_external` has this rule, `java_export`, that represents roughly "an artifact that you're intending to publish".
 For Bazel purposes, this translates to "A jar + its maven coordinates + sometimes some resources"[^3]

-Most large Java repositories export more than one artifact, and therefore may have one or more `java_export` targets bundling that artifact.
+Most large Java repositories publish more than one artifact, and therefore may have one or more `java_export` targets bundling that artifact.
 Think, for instance, of [all the artifacts under `io-netty`](https://central.sonatype.com/namespace/io.netty).
 If they were in a Bazel monorepo, each one of those would be a `java_export`.

-Now, the problem: Before #344, Gazelle would ignore `java_export` targets, and happily add dependencies from targets _outside_ a `java_export` into a target _inside_ a `java_export`.
-This led to all sorts of subtly undesirable behavior.
-For instance, it's possible that the same class would end up in two different exported packages, causing all sorts of classpath precedence hilarity.
+Before #344, Gazelle would ignore `java_export` targets, which was a problem.
+For instance, it was possible that the same class would end up in two different published packages if two `java_exports` depended (transitively) on the same `java_library`.
+You don't want to be debugging the classpath issues caused by this.

-So the task was to teach Gazelle to handle `java_export`s in a sane way.
+So the task was to teach Gazelle to handle `java_export`s in a reasonable way.

-Now, "in a sane way" is not a very technical term, so we're going to define a couple of concepts to explain the semantics we want:
+Now, "reasonable" is not a very technical term, so we're going to define a couple of concepts to explain the semantics we want:

 - We're going to be dealing with `java_library` targets.
 Whenever I say "target", but not which kind, assume it's a `java_library`.
 - We say that target `A` is **inside**  `java_export` `X` if `A` is in the transitive closure of dependencies of `X`.
 - Conversely, `A` is **outside** `X` if it is not in the transitive closure of dependencies.
+- We're going to say a target **exports** a Java package if that package is accessible to Bazel by depending on that target.

 With this, we re-define the problem as:

-> If a target _outside_ of a `java_export` would depend on a class _inside_ of a `java_export`, Gazelle should generate a dependency to the `java_export`, instead of whatever target exported the needed class.
+> If a target _outside_ of a `java_export` would depend on a class _inside_ of a `java_export`, Gazelle should generate a dependency to the `java_export`, instead of whatever target originally _exported_ the needed class.

 ## Feeling the Edges

 Whenever we're trying to generate BUILD files, it pays off to be _extremely_ clear about the semantics we're looking for before we start messing around in Gazelle.
 Otherwise, we run the risk of thinking that something is working, and then forgetting the bajillion edge cases that will invalidate our solution[^2].